Statistics & more...

 - Before the collapse of the Berlin Wall most of those letters came from Western Germany and the GDR (German Democratic Republic), nowadays most mail is coming from Germany;

-- All these letters came from a total of nearly 50 countries covering four continents.
+- All these letters came from a total of just over 50 countries covering four continents.
 You want to know what countries??
-Here we go: Algeria, Argentina, Australia, Austria, Belgium, Belorussia, Brasil, Canada, Chili, China, Czechoslovakia, Denmark, England, Finland, France, the GDR, Germany, Greece, Hungary, Ireland, Indonesia, India, Italy, Israel, Japan, Latvia, Lithuania, Luxembourg, Malaysia, Mexico, the Netherlands, New Zealand, Northern Ireland, Norway, Poland, Portugal, Rumania, Russia, Scotland, Slovakia, Slovenia, Sweden, Spain, Switzerland, Ukraine, the USA, Venezuela, West Germany & Wales;
+Here we go: Algeria, Argentina, Australia, Austria, Belgium, Belorussia, Brasil, Canada, Chili, China, Czechia, Czechoslovakia, Denmark, England, Finland, France, the GDR, Germany, Greece, Hungary, Ireland, Indonesia, India, Italy, Israel, Japan, Latvia, Lithuania, Luxembourg, Malaysia, Mexico, the Netherlands, New Zealand, Northern Ireland, Norway, Poland, Portugal, Rumania, Russia, Scotland, Slovakia, Slovenia, South Korea, Sweden, Spain, Switzerland, Ukraine, the USA, Venezuela, West Germany & Wales;

 - And then the subject of QSL‑cards: the very first one was issued in August 1980 and ever since 35+ different cards (including a number of series) with different logos have been issued including various special QSLs for X‑Mas and Birthday purposes.
 Among the more unique QSLs is the one containing a colour photo of the two 10W FRS transmitters in that wooden trunk and the one which was issued on the occasion of FRS‑Holland's 10th birthday back in 1990.
 Quite unique are also the millennium QSL, the one issued for the Joop ter Zee memorial back in October 2000 and the FRS Studio, FRS Transmitter and FRS Through the Years Series.